-They support both the SBC and AAC Bluetooth codecs, which means that iPhone owners will enjoy consistent high-quality playback, but Android owners may want to revert to SBC for more reliable quality.
-Jabra’s earphones are among a short list of true wireless ‘buds that support Bluetooth multipoint, so you can connect these to two devices at once (just as you can with the Jabra Elite 85t).
+They support both the SBC and AAC Bluetooth codecs, which means iPhone owners will enjoy consistent high-quality playback, but non-OnePlus Android owners may want to revert to SBC for more reliable quality.
+If you own a compatible OnePlus handset, you can enjoy Dolby Atmos content to the fullest, and all users can be bemused by automatic ear detection.

 The 1More PistonBuds may be affordable but they boast premium features like an IPX4 water-resistant build, touch controls, and USB-C charging.
 The stemmed design is different from the sea of AirPods lookalikes because the stems are short, and unlikely to catch on a facemask.
 The angled nozzles are comfortable, and the ear tips promote a proper seal to the ear, which is absolutely necessary if you want the best sound quality from these buds.

 Bass notes are heavily amplified and sound twice as loud compared to midrange notes.
 You can’t equalize the sound in the proprietary app, so you’re stuck with the default sound profile.
 This is perfectly fine for commuting and working out, but may not please budget audiophiles.
 Battery life is fine: expect to get 3 hours, 30 minutes of listening from a single charge.
 Fortunately, the charging case provides an additional 16 hours of playtime, but fast charging isn’t supported.